marcodpt/hippo/README.md

 A SSG for Deno

 ## TODO
+ - rss/atom feed
+ - do not require files named index.html, any .html file should work
  - allow to edit using editor on terminal and remove save command
  - theme variables
  - lazy compute data properties (problem with image path)